 The best time to post on LinkedIn

-Even though it isn't a one-size-fits-all, many have found success on LinkedIn by posting Tuesday to Thursday, between 8 a.m. to 2 p.m.
+Even though it isn't a one-size-fits-all, many have found success on LinkedIn by posting Tuesday to Thursday between 8 a.m. to 2 p.m.

-But there is one exception, Sunday evening, where many decision-makers and influencers send an email and start preparing for the upcoming work week.
+But there is one exception, Sunday evening when many decision-makers and influencers send an email and start preparing for the upcoming work week.

-How often you should post on LinkedIn
+How often should you post on LinkedIn?

-Mondays, you always publish videos.
+Mondays, you publish videos.